Almost everyone has some old issues stemming from our childhood or previous relationships. So I’ve wondered how to let go of past hurts.

-However, its only been in recent years that I began to realize the impact of my childhood on my romantic relationships that I described above.
-In fact, it took my wife and I almost breaking up in 2013 before I really began to understand my past and how it was affecting my present and future.
+In fact, it took my wife and me almost breaking up in 2013 before I really began to understand my past and how it was affecting my present and future.

-I go into greater detail on that in a well-received post about infidelity and why saving a marriage in the aftermath is so important.
+I go into greater detail on that in a well-received post about my infidelity and how I saved my marriage in a recent article (click to read that on my site) and why saving a marriage in the aftermath is so important.

 If you stay observant and present you will ALWAYS be better in every way a year from now than you were before